About Us

 Our Vision

-We believe that introducing children to the spectrum of available technology creates opportunities for exploration, problem-solving and inspired uses of imagination.
+We believe that introducing students to the spectrum of available technology creates opportunities for exploration, problem-solving and inspired uses of imagination.
 ITEF empowers educators to consider the kinds of innovative learning projects that enable these opportunities.

 Our Mission